Ataxic cerebral palsy: Causes

 Approximately 2-2.5 per thousand children born in the western world have cerebral palsy, with increasing incidence in twin and premature births.
 Ataxic cerebral palsy accounts for 5 to 10% of all cases.
 The cause of cerebral palsy, in particular its ataxic subtype is unknown, but thought to be due to malformation or damage in the cerebellum and its many connections,.
 The majority of cases that present malformation of the cerebellum are congenital, however acquired ataxic cerebral palsy can result from meningitis, trauma, birth complications, and encephalopathies (septic, acute, disseminated, and toxic).
 In addition, maternal viral infections may cause damage to the fetal brain due to increase in inflammatory cytokines produced during infection.
 Brain injury can occur during prenatal, perinatal, or postnatal periods.
 Most cases of cerebral palsy, approximately 80%, are acquired prenatally from unknown causes.
-Incidence increases with decreasing gestational period—fewer than 32 weeks of gestation and birth weight less than 5 Ib 8 oz or 2500g.
+Incidence increases with decreasing gestational period—fewer than 32 weeks of gestation and birth weight less than 5 lb.
+8 oz. or 2.5kg.